coderasha/Rust-Programming-Practice/README.md

    when we write a program ,its stored in RAM.then the program is executed and we "Run" it to get the o/p.
    Both stack memory and heap memory store data,but the way they are stored is different.
-   Stack- Lifo,scalar types are stored in stack.
+   **Stack**- Lifo,scalar types are stored in stack like char,string,integer.
 Datat type size is known at compiler time.
-   Heap- vector,tuple
+   **Heap**- vector,tuple.
+Size unknown in compiler time.
+Data value can be changed at any time in the program lifecycle.The data stored is less organised as compared to stack memory.
+So it is slow compared to stack.

 **Infinite Loop**